 Q100.1.1.M1330.
 Cat 4b Q100.1 states that a patient with Peripheral Arterial Disease and Venous Stasis Insufficiency could have mixed arterial and venous stasis ulcers, which would be reported on M1330 - Stasis Ulcers.
 For a patient with an ulcer who has mixed arterial and venous disease, should M1330 always be "yes", that the patient has a Stasis Ulcer?
-[Q&A ADDED 10/16; Previously CMS Qtrly 01/16 Q&A #6]
+[Q&A EDITED 10/18; Q&A ADDED 10/16; Previously CMS Qtrly 01/16 Q&A #6]

 A100.1.1.
 No. In a situation where the patient has a mixture of venous stasis and arterial disease, the wound appearance and characteristics will often help the physician determine if the ulcer is venous, arterial, or mixed.
 If the wound is determined to be a venous stasis ulcer, or a mixed arterial and venous ulcer, the assessing clinician would document the wound in M1330.
-If the wound is determined to be arterial and it is receiving clinical assessment or intervention from the home health agency, the assessing clinician would document the wound in M1350 Skin Lesion or Open Wound.
+If the wound is determined to be arterial, it would not be documented in M1330 and may be documented in the clinical record.